lumicks/pylake/docs/examples/hairpin_fitting/hairpin_unfolding.rst

 .. image:: fdcurve.png

 The fd curve has an unfolding event around 9 pN.
+We will fit the data before and after the unfolding event to determine the contour length of the hairpin.

-Next, we fit the video tracking to the mirror position data.
+First, we fit the video tracking to the mirror position data.
 The resulting fit can be used to compute the trap-to-trap distance from the (high-frequency) mirror 1 position data.

 Mirror position-to-Distance Calibration
 ---------------------------------------